What Are Mycotoxins?

 Key takeaway:

-If you are concerned you may be experiencing symptoms of mould illness, there is support is available.
+If you are concerned you may be experiencing symptoms of mould illness, there is support is available in the UK & Ireland.

 It’s completely understandable to feel worried if you’re experiencing any of the symptoms mentioned above.
 Mould illness is complex, but there are practical steps you can take to identify exposure, support your body, and begin recovery.